ortiza0556/COP4331-Group-16/SystemArchitecture.md

 Most of the set up for each backlog will be the same, so code has the potential to be reused between them.
 Recommendations will also follow the same algorithm, so this code will be reused for each media type.

 # Change Strategy
-Since the classes of the program are not tightly coupled it should be easy to add new features.
-Even starting everything from scratch if necessary.
+Since the classes of the program are not tightly coupled it should be easy to add new features if necessary.